AndreaVentur10/ReconocimientodeExpresiones/README.md

 testing.py - contains code for testing the models of each database with the testing images of a choosen database

               python testing.py --db [fer2013/jaffe/ck] --m [fer2013/jaffe/ck]

+models.py - contains code to train the CNN models of a choosen database

+              python models.py --db [fer2013/jaffe/ck]

 haarcascade_frontalface_default.xml -  tool used for detecting faces in images